 - Questions about access or the content of the questions should be directed to Judy Eddy at firstname.lastname@example.org.

-- New GTAs must achieve a score of 100% on the tutorial no later than the 16th of January.
+- New GTAs must achieve a score of 100% on the tutorial no later than the first day of class.

 In-person Follow-Up Session hosted at the Center for Teaching Excellence: